hotNipi/node-red-contrib-ui-state-trail/README.md

 ### Blank label
 Text to show when there is not yet enough data to display the chart.

+### Legend
+To show the legend, tick the checkbox and widget height must be configured to 2 units.
+By clicking the legend on dashboard, you can toggle between names and summary.
+Summary shows aggregated time for each state.

 ### Input

 <code>msg.payload</code> should carry single value of one of configured states